Silver Falls Library District

 SUMMARY:

-The intent of this proposed budget is to support current and developing programs and services for library users of all ages; to refresh and revitalize the Library's materials collection, both physical and electronic; to plan for, implement, and support evolving technologies; and to provide for the maintenance, repair, and replacement – as needed – of the Library's physical infrastructure elements.
+The intent of this proposed budget is to support current and developing programs and services for library users of all ages; to maintain and refresh the Library's materials collection, both physical and electronic; to plan for, implement, and support evolving technologies; and to provide for the maintenance, repair, and replacement, as needed of the Library's physical infrastructure elements.

 The proposed budget calls for the District to levy property taxes at its permanent rate of $0.5748 per thousand dollars of assessed valuation.